dyf102/blogrepo/blog/source/_posts/Reading-How-to-build-a-Lite-app-and-some-optimization.md

 ![Architecture](https://scontent.xx.fbcdn.net/t39.2365-6/12504175_1685387308400777_1475859244_n.png "Architecture")

 To reduce the APK size, the client side does not have any production code, instead it contains only a simple VM and a rendering engine to Android UI.
 The production code is written on the server side.
 The server fetches data from backend server.
+This means we have a thin client side and the Lite Server will have more computation and I/O responsibility.

 ## How to Achieve
 1. Small APK
-	The client is a geneic VM and production code is one server.Elements,like strings and PNG resources are sent form the server on demand and cached rather than built from APK.
-Use Unicon Symbol instead of Icon.
+	The client is a generic VM and production code is one server.Elements,like strings and PNG resources are sent form the server on demand and cached rather than built from APK.
+The server will send the compressed elements tree, which is similar to DOM.
+It uses Unicon Symbol instead of Icon.

 2. Slow connection and data efficiency
 	-	Over TCP instead of HTTPS